Vantage (pronounced van-tij

 DB7 Vantage Saloon

-The DB7, first shown at the Geneva Motor Show in 1999, became the next Vantage and now under Ford’s ownership, it used a 5.9 litre V12 engine developed in co-operation with Cosworth Technology.
-It was the first time a Vantage wasn’t a development of the standard engine, the straight six in the DB7 being a different configuration and remarkably, by historic standards, the DB7 Vantage verged on mass-production: over four-thousand built over a four and a half year life which ended in 2003.
+The DB7, first shown at the now defunct Geneva Motor Show in 1993, was the first six-cylinder Aston Martin in twenty years.
+It was conservatively styled but the lines were greeted with acclaim and it proved an immediate success.
+In 1999, a Vantage version was released and with the company now under the Ford corporate umbrella, it used a 5.9 litre (362 cubic inch) V12 engine developed in co-operation with Cosworth Technology.
+It was the first time a Vantage wasn’t a development of the standard engine, the straight six in the DB7 being a different configuration and remarkably, by historic standards, the DB7 Vantage verged on mass-production: over four-thousand built were built over a four and a half year run which ended in 2003.

 Ford were pleased by the sales and in 2003, again at the Geneva Motor Show, unveiled on the VH platform the AMV8 Vantage Concept, so well-received the order books were bulging by the time the production version was released in 2005.
 It proved to be the most successful car in Aston Martin’s history and this time it really was mass-produced, necessitating construction of a second production line; eventually more than fifteen thousand would leave the factory.
 Less brute force than before, the new V8 Vantage relied on technology to exceed the performance of most of its predecessors.
 For those attracted by more performance or more exclusivity, in 2009, Aston Martin unveiled the V12 Vantage, weighing little more than its V8 sibling but boasting an additional hundred-odd horsepower and able to reach 190 mph (305 km/h).
 In 2012, the V12 Vantage Zagato was added to the books.